isomerpages/moe-deyisec/_about-us/Our School/School Rules and Regulation.md

 * Fringes are not to touch the eyebrows.
 * Wear only black or dark blue ribbons/hair band/hair clips.
 * Outlandish and fanciful hairstyles (eg: permed, undercut, spiky styles) are not allowed.
 No hair extension is allowed.
-* A pair of small (maximum diameter: 0.5 cm) and plain studs without any gemstones can be worn in the earlobe.
+* A pair of small and simple studs can be worn in the earlobe.
 They should be in black, blue, gold or silver colour.
 * A pair of ear sticks (only transparent ones) can be worn in the ear lobe.
 * No wearing of cosmetics (eg:&nbsp;_coloured_&nbsp;lip balms, foundation etc)